Rayo101/CV_Chatbot/README.md

 ## Data
 Feel free to look at the data folder.
 Replace it with whatever you want.
 If you're loading data of a different format you will likely need to change the function that loads the text data.

+## Replit app
+You can checkout the replit [app](https://replit.com/@rayhaanperin1/CVChatbot).
+You might need to set the network port and you will also need the replit browser or app preview.
+The default port is 5000.